 - consumables to be purchased with moderation and to be consumed in time.

 Many of the above aspects depend on the attitude to living and thinking ahead by the users.

 - Your house will be built according to rules which are valid at a certain date & time, which rules determine the standards for construction, isolation and quality.

 [Our house is according to Netherlands' Bouwbesluit 2003]

 => improvements therefore always will be a trade-off between effort, cost and 'gain'.

 For ourselves strict displine in energy-consumption has resulted in only the addition of the PV-system and some improvements for isolation and for reduction of moisture:

 - type of energy applied for heating & cooking

 - ventilation system.

-- Radiators all shielded by foil, to prevent loss of energy through the outer walls
+- Radiators all shielded by foil at the side of the outer walls, to prevent loss of energy through those outer walls

 - 'Saving/ conservative' settings for the heating system